 The first step is admitting you have a problem, and I admit — I have an addiction to reading .
 So using my own personal experiences, and asking a few other fellow addicts, I've compiled 50 signs that your love of books may have gotten out of hand.

-Alas, if you've decided to just give in to your literary leanings, here are this month's hot new books .
+Alas, if you've decided to just give in to your literary leanings, here are catch up on last year's hottest reads .
 And don't forget to share what you're reading with us on Instagram !

 You find yourself dropping character names into everyday conversation as if they're your friends.